jtclark2/card_shark/README.md

 ## Setting up the environment

 I recommend using conda to create a new env for this install.
-I'll list You can try with pip, but some of the version conflicts get a bit messy(PIL), and imutils isn't available.
+I haven't tested recently...There were some frustrating conflicts between version...hopefully aren't anymore...imutils has been removed, but major version changes in opencv were not always tracked by PIL, so you may want to make sure both of those are up-to-date.

 `conda create --name card_shark python=3 opencv numpy matplotlib pillow scipy` `conda activate card_shark`
-`conda install -c conda-forge opencv=4.1.0`
-`conda install -c conda-forge imutils`

 Just got it to work, but I can't isolate all the dependencies...I'll leave a hodgepodge of notes here, and start trying to isolate the dependencies later: